Skip to main content

 • Initial Cost: A one-time tooling/setup charge (e.g., custom fixture, die, mold) not spread across units—charged fully on the first order.

-• Recurring Cost Per Part: The cost of expendable tooling per part and outsourced services (e.g., cutter wear, inserts, finishing (paint), hardware, deburring discs, other supplies needed to complete the part)
+• Recurring Cost Per Part: The cost of expendable tooling per part and outsourced services (e.g., cutter wear, inserts, finishing (paint), hardware, deburring discs, other supplies needed to complete the part).

 • Tooling Description: Briefly describe the tooling or supply and why it’s required for this part.
 This helps ensure pricing accuracy and consistency on future quotes and reorders.

-Material
+6. Material

 This section allows you to choose the materials for each part

-2. Enter a yield size
+2. Enter the yield size

-3. Once entered, Click Add
+3. Click Add

-Operations
+7. Operations

 This section allows you to add operations that go into making each part

-1. Select the operation that is needed to make the part
+1. Select the operation

 3. Click Add Operation